Blogging is all about finding your own voice and sharing your knowledge and insights.

 So give them what they want!

-When you reader comes to your blog for the first time, reads your post and wants more it's best to not make them work too hard to find what they're looking for.
+When your reader comes to your blog for the first time, it’s best to not make them work too hard to find what they're looking for.

 I can tell you from experience that nothing’s more frustrating than being on a blog and not being able to find posts or pages that interest me.